JordiPolo/minos/README.md

 - `-n` will instruct Minos to allow errors codes to not have strict schemas.

-## Performance suite
+### Performance suite
 To run the scenarios as a performace suite:
 ```
 minos performance -t 16 -r 50 -l 2m
 ```
-`-t 64` will launch the load of 64 users simultaneously.
+- `-t 64` will launch the load of 64 users simultaneously.
 Each user uses an independent thread which uses memory, you may start consuming a lot with more than 1000 users.
-`-r 100` will limit the request per second to this service to 100 per second.
+- `-r 100` will limit the request per second to this service to 100 per second.
 This is across all the users and all the paths.
 Total maximum the server will see.
 Note that if the amount of users is not enough, the server may see less than 100.
 Note that with short runs (< `1m`) the time to shutdown all threads may cause a lower total average of request per second.
-`-l 2m` Test for 2 minutes.
+- `-l 2m` Test for 2 minutes.
 You can use other such notations like 90s or 1h30m , etc.

- ## Realistic Examples
+ ## Examples

 Let's just check the scenarios we get for this huge file.
 Only interested on path with text "users" in them:
 ```